paulgb/svelte-vis/notes-sankey.md

 - The boxes representing the entities.
 - The ribbons representing flows between the entities.

-In many Sankey diagrams, each entity corresponds to one box and the entire diagram represents a single time period.
+In many Sankey diagrams, each entity corresponds to one box and the entire diagram represents flows over a fixed time period.
 By contrast, in _our_ Sankey diagram, we want to capture transfers between the same set of entities over multiple rounds of runoff.
 So each candidate can has a box _for each round they remained viable_.

 ### Boxes

 The boxes are the easiest part to position.
-Each round corresponds to a single value on the y axis, so the y position is determined by which round a box is in.
+Each round corresponds to a single value on the y-axis, so the y position is determined by which round a box is in.

 The width of each box is proportional to the number of votes allocated to the candidate in that round.
 A scale is calculated to ensure that there is room for all the boxes with gaps in between.